MaillPierre/SWKrimpSim/SWPattern/README.md

 TODO:
 - Implement KRIMP
-	- Cover DONE
-		- Usage seems to work
-	- Compression rate of a Codetable TBD
-	- KRIMP TBD
 	- Pruning TBD

 DONE:
 - Hide the passage through files of SMPF to passe only transactions, transactions indexes and Itemsets between classes (14/06/17)
+- Implement KRIMP
+	- Cover DONE
+		- Usage seems to work
+	- Compression rate of a Codetable
+	- KRIMP

 Idea:
 - Apply pattern sampling to the maximal frequent patterns ?